Dry macular degeneration

 Lifestyle and home remedies

-Even after receiving a diagnosis of dry macular degeneration, you can take steps that may help slow vision loss.
+Even after receiving a diagnosis of dry macular degeneration, these steps may help slow vision loss.

-• Don't smoke.
-If you smoke, ask your health care provider for help quitting.
+- Don't smoke.
+If you smoke, ask a healthcare professional for help quitting.

-• Choose a healthy diet.
-The antioxidant vitamins in fruits and vegetables contribute to eye health.
-Kale, spinach, broccoli, squash and other vegetables have high levels of antioxidants, including lutein and zeaxanthin, which may benefit people with macular degeneration.
-Eating foods containing high levels of zinc also may be helpful for people with macular degeneration.
+Eating foods with high levels of zinc also may be helpful for people with macular degeneration.
 These include high-protein foods, such as beef, pork and lamb.
 Nonmeat sources include milk, cheese, yogurt, whole-grain cereals and whole-wheat bread.

 Another good choice is healthy unsaturated fat, such as in olive oil.
-And research studies have shown that a diet high in omega-3 fatty acids, such as in salmon, tuna and walnuts, may lower the risk of advanced age-related macular degeneration (AMD).
+And research studies have shown that a diet high in omega-3 fatty acids, such as in salmon, tuna and walnuts, may lower the risk of advanced age-related macular degeneration.
 But the same benefit is not shown from taking omega-3 supplements, such as fish oil pills.

-• Maintain a healthy weight and exercise regularly.
+- Maintain a healthy weight and exercise regularly.
 If you need to lose weight, reduce the number of calories you eat and increase the amount of exercise you get each day.

-• Have routine eye exams.
+- Have routine eye exams.
 Ask your eye doctor about the recommended schedule for follow-up exams.
 In between checkups, you can do a self-assessment of your vision using an Amsler grid.
 These steps will help tell you if your condition develops into wet macular degeneration, which can be treated with medicines.

 Coping and support